brooke-watson/blog/content/posts/2018-04-02-custom-domain-hosting-with-github-and-namecheap.md

 Having recently deployed this [blog](http://blog.brooke.science) on Netlify using a custom subdomain, I'm momentarily intimately familiar with the process.
 I'm writing these steps down, with screenshots, so I don't make it too complicated for myself the next time.
 Perhaps they will also be of use to someone else.

-If you already have a site hosted at yourgithubname.github.io or whatever-name.netlify.com, you're only approximately 10 minutes and 66 cents away from moving to `rstats.party`, `preposterous.accountant`, and `christina-aguilera-going-online-with-her-nails-looking-fresh.website`.
+If you already have a site hosted at yourgithubname.github.io or whatever-name.netlify.com, you're only approximately 10 minutes[<sup>1</sup>](/posts/custom-domain-hosting-with-github-and-namecheap/#footnotes) and 66 cents away from moving to `rstats.party`, `preposterous.accountant`, and `christina-aguilera-going-online-with-her-nails-looking-fresh.website`.

 <center>
 <iframe src="//popkey.co/m/zdjAp-thats+right-clicking-blocking/embed" width="480" height="253" frameBorder="0" scrolling="no" allowFullScreen></iframe>